 See why I book it all the time?
 I always book it first because I find no matter the season, the tower is reasonably priced.

-Finally, with social distancing on elevators we have found we must queue for the elevator at the end of the night sometimes!
+Finally, the elevators can take quite a while to arrive at each floor!
 The line moves fast, but still, when you’re back from a day at the parks and just want to go to the room, it’s frustrating.

 Caribbean Beach Resort